souppower/electron-common-ipc/README.md

 # electron-common-ipc
 An IPC (Inter-Process Communication) bus for applications built on [Node](https://nodejs.org/en/) or [Electron](https://electronjs.org/).

-This bus offers a EventEmitter-like API for exchanging data between any processes (Node, Electron Master, Electron Renderer/s).
+This bus offers a EventEmitter-like API for exchanging data between any processes (Node process/s, Electron Master, Electron Renderer process/s).
 * Node to Node,
 * Node to Electron (Master and Renderer processes),
-* Electon to Node,
+* Electron to Node,
 * Electron to Electron.

-Node processes need to instanciate a "BusBroker" (Net server) in charge to commute messages to right listeners
+For Node processes support, you need to instanciate a "BusBroker" (Net server) in charge to commute messages to right listeners
-Electron processes needs an additional broker : "BusBridge" in charge to commute messages between renderers (WebPages), Master and Node.
+For Electron Main/Renderer processes, you need an additional broker : "BusBridge" in charge to commute messages between renderers (WebPages), Master and Node.

+You can have a pure Node bus, just using BusBroker (even working out of Electron) You can have a Electron Main/Renderer processes bus, just using BusBridge You can have a dual-mode supporting all kind of processes by creating BusBroker/BusBridge.

 A WebPage is then able to dialog with a node process and vice-versa.

 # Features
 * EventEmitter oriented API
 * Works with Electron sandboxed renderer process
 * Support for Electron renderer affinity (several webpages hosted in the same renderer process)
-* Remote calls/events and pending messages management with Services
+* Basic remote API calls/events and pending messages management with Services

 # Installation
 ```Batchfile